nis12ram/Transformer-and-attention-code/README.md

 Interactive exploration of attention matrices, aiding in understanding how the model focuses on relevant parts of the input.

-A valuable resource for both beginners and experienced individuals seeking to deepen their knowledge.

 3. Code Emporium Transformer YouTube Playlist (https://www.youtube.com/@CodeEmporium)